cunger/escape-velocity/content/books/ada-for-the-curious.md

 # Let SPARK prove you right

-the step from code to proof is really small
+The step from code to proof is surprisingly small.

-pre- and post-conditions

 # Run Ada in the browser